-The Commission adopted a tiered approach to oversight for Non-Commercial Food Food Crop Growing Operation and Resident-Controlled Food Crop Irrigation.
+The Commission adopted a tiered approach to oversight for Non-Commercial Food Food Crop Growing Operation, Resident-Controlled Food Crop Irrigation and Edible and Non-edible Hemp.
 The Division, the Treater and the Site Manager or Management User (for Resident-Controlled) each have oversight, authority, general and inspection responsibilities.
 Each tier of oversight has the authority to lock/disconnect the hose bibs, or terminate service of reclaimed water when a User is in violation of Regulation 84 [84.10].
 This tiered approach will help to ensure that best management practices are being implemented, and provide a blanket of protection for public health and the environment.